Drawing Commands

 Triangle Strips

-When the primitive topology is VK_PRIMITIVE_TOPOLOGY_TRIANGLE_STRIP
+When the primitive topology is VK_PRIMITIVE_TOPOLOGY_TRIANGLE_STRIP,

 one triangle primitive is defined by each vertex and the two vertices that